Manmadha-1/python-app/README.md

 15. Now install all required dependencies:

 		pip install -r requirements.txt
-	If in case above command not working, Install dependencies one by one.
+	If in case the above command is not working, Install dependencies one by one.

  		pip install streamlit
 16. To delete a file (e.g., app.py or requirments.txt), use: